-Vic use was established in the 1950s, its first traces date back to 1953 where US intelligence associated it with the Russian spy Reino Häyhänen, known as Victor.
+The use of Vic cipher was established in the 1950s, its first traces date back to 1953 where US intelligence associated it with the Russian (Soviet Union) spy Reino Häyhänen, known as Victor.

 Reminder : dCode is free to use.

-The copy-paste of the page "VIC Cipher" or any of its results, is allowed as long as you cite dCode!
+The copy-paste of the page "VIC Cipher" or any of its results, is allowed (even for commercial purposes) as long as you cite dCode!

 Cite as source (bibliography):